ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_05-12-06-667000_evan.webp" %}

-At the far end of the entrance, near the man, was a highly decorated cabinet with a telephone, some seemingly Buddhist items, and a mirror.
+Near the man was a highly decorated cabinet with a telephone, some seemingly Buddhist items, and a mirror.
 My eyes were drawn to the left side of the ger, where a very large sack hung from a strong beam of wood.
 It was made of an old, large animal hide that had been stitched together in two pieces.
 It looked like it had a capacity of at least 100L.
 Handa walked over and poured her newest batch of mare milk into the sack.
 From the sound of the pour, I could tell the sack was nearly full, presumably with more mare's milk.

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_05-08-05-705000_evan.webp" description="Inside Handa's ger, a large cow-skin hide has been sewn into a vessel for fermenting horse milk into kumis.
 It hangs from a sturdy wooden frame that leans against the ger's interior wall.
 Hundreds of liters of milk stretch the leather to its limit, exerting tremendous force on the two small wooden toggles that solely hold back a catastrophic milk tsunami." %}